 - Soren Kierkegaard

-Confidence Can Betray You
+Your Confidence will probably Betray You

 As a beginner, you will start with a low EnB or an EnA wing because you do not have the experience to control a twitchy EnC or EnD wing in turbulence.
 Eventually, you will want to journey further and discover greater distances.

-Why training Far Beyond SIV/SIKU Matters
+Why training way Beyond SIV/SIKU Matters

-Like learning martial arts, paragliding also takes a decade of hardcore practice, with 100s of stalls to learn how to control the wing in non-flying configurations.
+Like learning martial arts, paragliding also takes a decade of hardcore practice, with 1000s of stalls to learn how to control the wing in non-flying configurations.
 You need to rehearse worst-case scenarios until they are second nature.
 You need muscle memory, as things happen so quickly.
 And when you reach this level of competence, you are safer than 99% of the pilots and safer than many world-class XC competition pilots when the air gets spicy.

 Fortunately, one can speed it up significantly by learning basic safety skills before stepping up to a high-performance XC wing.
 It would be to practice basic acro.
 I would have a minimum of a sit-up harness with a protector, 2 reserves (e.g., 1 steerable front, 1 inside the harness), and plenty of altitude over the surface, even for wingovers.
 Don’t get over-confident and take baby steps.
 In real emergencies, I can tell you from experience that the front reserve of the Rogallo style (Beamer3 Lite) is fast opening.
 I have also a square steerable (Target Cross Steerable ST) steerable which is fast-opening for the front reserve.

-However, the disturbing trend is that manufacturers sell harnesses that have reserves under the seat, and students don’t know that the front is quicker to deploy.
+The disturbing fashion trend is that manufacturers sell harnesses that have reserves under the seat, and students don’t know that the front is quicker to deploy.
 Yet, most schools don’t recommend front reserves nor steerable reserves for their students.
 I believe, at worst, the steerable will open faster and go straight down like a normal reserve.
 If you don’t grab the handles and the reserve risers to make it steer, it sinks like a regular reserve.
 If you find yourself landing on a sharp object, a steerable can save you.

 In paragliding, you must think on your own about your competence level and strength when you take an expert’s advice.
 A site that is safe for one pilot can be deadly for another.
 Always do your own research!
 You are responsible for your own safety.